Not sure when to harvest grapes? The color might look right, but does that mean it’s time to harvest hose homegrown grapes?

 Above all other methods, tasting grapes from various clusters on your vine is the best way to judge their ripeness.
 Here are some other methods.

-LOOK at your grapes carefully.
+Look at your grapes carefully.
 They should be a full, deep color all around.
 Green grapes will lighten and almost turn yellowish.
 But take note, grapes will turn the right color even before they’ve fully developed their sweetness – so don’t go by looks alone.
 Grapes often need another 1 to 3 weeks to develop their full sweetness after they’ve turned the right color.

-SEED COLOR is another indicator.
+Seed color is another indicator.
 Just like in apples, seeds of ripe grapes turn from white to tan to brown.

-WILDLIFE eating your grapes is also a sure sign that your grapes are ready.
+Birds or animals eating your grapes is also a sure sign that your grapes are ready.
 Racoons, squirrels and birds will eat grapes when they’re ripe – if they’re feasting – you can too!

 Remember, once picked, grapes will not change in sweetness or colour so it’s important to harvest when they are just right.

 Contrary to popular belief, you do not need to wait until the first frost to harvest your grapes.
 Having said that, you can still harvest grapes after some light frost.
 You might even find that the frost sweetens the grapes a little.
+But heavy frost or extended frost may damage the grapes, so it’s a fine line.

 How to Harvest Grapes